 (b) determine the amount of any such payments on the recommendation of the Minister for Public Sector Management.

+[Section 39 amended by No. 22 of 2005 s.
+39(1).]

-40. Referral to School Attendance Panel of persistent breaches of section 23
+40. Referral to Attendance Panel of persistent breaches of section 23

-(1) Where a child of compulsory school age enrolled at a school has been persistently in breach of section 23, the child’s case may be referred to a School Attendance Panel by —
+(1) Where a child of compulsory school age enrolled at a school has been persistently in breach of section 23, the child’s case may be referred to an Attendance Panel by —

 (a) the principal of the school;

-(b) a school attendance officer; or
+(b) an attendance officer; or

 (c) the chief executive officer or the chief executive officer referred to in section 151, as is relevant to the case.

+(1a) Where a child in respect of whom notice has been given under section 11D or 11H is not complying with section 11I, the child’s case may be referred to an Attendance Panel by —

+(a) a relevant provider in respect of the child; or

+(b) an officer mentioned in subsection (1)(b) or (c).

+(1b) Subsection (1a) does not apply where the non-compliance is a failure to participate in an apprenticeship or traineeship as mentioned in section 11I(2)(a).

 (2) On such a referral a Panel is to —

-(a) inquire into the reasons for the child’s failure to comply with section 23 including the social, cultural, lingual, economic or geographic factors, or learning difficulties, that might be affecting the child’s failure to comply; and
+(a) inquire into the reasons for the child’s failure to comply with section 11I or 23 including the social, cultural, lingual, economic or geographic factors, or learning difficulties, that might be affecting the child’s failure to comply; and

 (b) give such advice and assistance to the child and to his or her parents as it thinks fit.